K40Nano/K40Nano/README.md

 * -p 5: performs 5 passes of the current stack.
 Namely, the 5x line, and the move to the next row.
 * -e: executes those commands requested thus far.

+Calling the input on a PNG file will perform the raster-engrave commands of the scanlines of the PNG file.
+The program calls the PngParser which parses the scanlines line-by-line and converts the scanlines into controller commands.

 NanoController
 ---
 The NanoController makes a connection, and builds and sends various compatable calls to the device.
-Currently this is move(dx,dy), load_egv(file), home_position(), unlock_rail().
-More is planned for this, but this is already enough to do most automations.
-The goal here is to allow the NanoController to control the K40 device, and work as a solid API for dealing with all interactions made between code and machine.
+It complies with the API interfacing and doesn't include any additional add commands as such.

 NanoConnection
 ---
 We are connecting to a specific board on a K40 machine, and interacting across the USB cable.
 The connection class wraps whatever packets it's given and process them in the correct manner.
 It shouldn't know anything about what's in the packets just packetizes them and does the interaction with the USB.
-It should internally deal with timeouts, crc error resends, and making and appending the CRC bytes to the packets, etc. These interactions should not need to be known outside of the class.
+It should internally deal with timeouts, CRC error resends, and making and appending the CRC bytes to the packets, etc. These interactions should not need to be known outside of the class.

 NanoUsb
 ---